Cauchy-Schwarz Regularized Autoencoder: Related Work

 A different stream of works have focused on improving the expressiveness of approximate posterior and prior.
 Works tending to the expressiveness of the posterior approximation include flow-based models such as normalizing~\cite{rezende2015variational}, auto-regressive~\cite{kingma2016improved} and Sylvester normalizing flows~\cite{van2018sylvester}.
 These works transform the variational distribution into more complex ones by applying a sequence of invertible mappings.
-Nalisnick et al.~\cite{nalisnick2016approximate} use GMMs as the approximate posterior of VAE and improved the capacity of the original VAE.
+Nalisnick et al.~\cite{nalisnick2016approximate} used GMMs as the approximate posterior for VAEs and improved the capacity of the original VAE.
 Hoffman et al.~\cite{hoffman2016elbo} show that the prior plays an important role in the density estimation.
-Although the standard Gaussian prior is usually used, this simple prior incurs over-regularization which is one of the causes of the poor density estimation performance.
+The standard Gaussian prior is usually used due to its efficiency and simplicity, however, this leads to overregularization of the latent variable and thus, a collapse of it.
+As a result, the performance w.r.t. density estimation is poor without any changes to the framework.
 Other approaches modify a prior distribution, making it more complex than a original proposal: a Gaussian mixture of posterior approximations~\cite{tomczak2018vae,kuznetsov2019prior}, autoregressive priors~\cite{chen2016variational} or training a deterministic encoder and obtaining prior with a kernel density estimation~\cite{ghosh2019variational}.

 Our method is closely related to the works trying to incorporate GMMs~\cite{nalisnick2016approximate, tomczak2018vae} to enable a richer posterior approximation.
 However, our work deviates from existing ones as we do not follow an objective that is not based on the variational Bayes approach.